QuincyOliech/skinopatra/README.md

 json-server --watch db.json --port 8001
 ## Endpoints
 JSON file linked using Railway to retrieve the product data and app deployed on Netlify.
 ## Core Deliverables
 A user should be able to:
  * See images of all products rendered in product collection
  * add an Item to the list of products,functionality to be restricted to the admin side
- * add to cart and checkout, functionality will be updated accordingly at a later time
+ * delete an Item from the list of products
+ * update item details

 ### Endpoints for Core Deliverables
 #### GET /products